khaors/geocompr/main.md

 #### Simple feature geometry (sfg) objects {#sfg}

-In R, the `sfg` class represents the different simple feature geometry types: (multi-)point, (multi-)linestring, (multi-)polygon or geometry collection.
+The `sfg` class represents the different simple feature geometry types: point, linestring, polygon (and their 'multi' equivalents, such as multipoints) or geometry collection.

 Usually you are spared the tedious task of creating geometries on your own since you can simply import an already existing spatial file.
 However, there are a set of function to create simple feature geometry objects (`sfg`) from scratch if needed.